Career Opportunities in the AI Education Sector: Your Guide to the Future of EdTech

 One of the coolest parts of this shift?
 The birth of jobs that didn't even exist three years ago.
 You don't need a computer science degree to shape the future of "AI literacy."

-• AI Literacy Course Developer: These are the people teaching the world how to use AI responsibly.
-They design lessons on prompt engineering, AI ethics, and—most importantly—how to spot when a chatbot is making things up.
+• AI Literacy Course Developer: These educators teach the responsible use of AI.
+They design lessons on prompt engineering, AI ethics, and the methods for identifying when a chatbot provides inaccurate information.

-• Director of Curriculum and Content: This is a high-level role where you decide how AI fits into a school’s DNA.
-The goal is to make sure AI isn't just a gimmick, but a core tool that actually helps students get better grades.
+• Director of Curriculum and Content: This leadership role determines how AI integrates into a school’s foundational curriculum.
+The goal is to ensure AI serves as a core tool that improves student learning outcomes.

 A flow chart showing the steps of AI-driven curriculum development.